Dynamical computation of the density of states and Bayes factors using nonequilibrium importance sampling: Nonequilibrium estimators

-Our samplers use for $\rho_{\rm neq}(\xb)$ the non-equilibrium steady state density of a dynamical system based on generating trajectories by a propagate-then-reinitiate procedure: First, we draw a point $\xb$ from the density $\rho(\xb)$, which can be done via standard Markov chain Monte Carlo.
-Next, we propagate this point forward and backward in time using the dynamics~\eqref{eq:dynamics} defined by some $\bb(\xb)$ until a stopping condition is met.
-For the purposes of this derivation, we use the conditions that trajectories are halted when some scalar observable $\mathcal{H}(\xb)$ evaluated along the trajectory reaches threshold values $E_{\min}$ and $E_{\max}$.
-Throughout, we use the system's energy as observable~$\mathcal{H}(\xb),$ noting that the dynamics we use below is monotonic in~$\mathcal{H}(\xb)$.
-After halting, the trajectory is reinitiated at $\xb$ with the initial probability density $\rho(\xb)$ and the procedure is repeated.
-Other stopping criteria, such as a fixed distance or a fixed time constraint, minimally change the expression for the estimator.
-The expectation of $\phi(\xb)$ along the set of trajectories generated via this procedure defines the nonequilibrium steady-state density $\rho_{\text{neq}}(\xb)$ as
+Our samplers use for $\rho_{\text{ne}}(\xb)$ the non-equilibrium stationary density of a dynamical system based on generating trajectories by an initiate-then-propagate procedure: We draw points $\xb$ from the density $\rho(\xb)$ that we then propagate forward and backward in time using the dynamics~\eqref{eq:dynamics} until the trajectories $\Xb(t,\xb)$ hit some fixed target set.
+Concrete applications determine the appropriate choice of target sets: they could for example be the boundary of $\Omega$ or the fixed points of~\eqref{eq:dynamics} in $\Omega$~\footnote{ As made clear by the calculation in the supplementary material, the main requirement to derive the estimator \eqref{eq:estimator} is that $\tau^\pm(\xb)$ satisfy $\tau^\pm(\Xb(t,\xb))= \tau^\pm(\xb)-t$ for all $t\in[\tau^-(\xb),\tau^+(\xb)]$.
+This requirement is satisfied with $\tau^\pm(\xb)$ defined as the times when the trajectory $\Xb(t,\xb)$ hits fixed target sets. }.
+Using the set of trajectories generated this way we define the nonequilibrium average $\avg{\cdot}_{\text{ne}} $ as